 Residential areas are swept after the downtown area and all major roads have been cleared.
 Residential sweeping is usually completed within a 10-week period.
 Additional sweeping takes place throughout Prince George on a as-needed basis.

-Parking is not permitted on downtown streets during spring and summer sweeping operations from 8:00am to 6:00pm.
+Parking is not permitted on residential streets during spring and summer sweeping operations from 8:00am to 6:00pm.
 Cars impeding sweeping operations on any city street may be ticketed and/or towed.

 Residential Street Sweeping Rotation

 The sweeping priority is rotated annually to ensure equal coverage throughout the city.
 Curbed areas in Prince George have been split into nine sweeping areas (1 - 9) with the area swept first one year moving to the bottom of the list the following year, and so on.

 Snow build up in non-curbed areas usually takes longer to disappear and often dictates where sweeping operations can be undertaken.
 Subject to the conditions of snow melt, the six non-curbed areas (10 - 15) are also rotated on an annual basis.